 Medigap Private insurance that supplements the gaps in Medicare coverage, helping to pay for Medicare deductibles, prescription drugs and services beyond Medicare’s support.

-Memory support Special services that offer a protected and healthy environment for people living with Alzheimer’s disease and other forms of dementia or memory impairment.
+Memory care Special services that offer a protected and healthy environment for people living with Alzheimer’s disease and other forms of dementia or memory impairment.

 Occupational therapist (OT) A health care professional who helps people to improve their ability to perform tasks in their activities of daily living or work environment.